WarleyLopes/CrossMail/README.md

 The test is supposed to:
 - Login to Gmail [DONE]
-- Compose an email with unique subject, body, and attachment [IN PROGRESS]
+- Compose an email with unique subject, body, and attachment [DONE]
-- Send the email to the same account which was used to login (from and to addresses would be the same) [IN PROGRESS]
+- Send the email to the same account which was used to login (from and to addresses would be the same) [DONE]
-- Wait for the email to arrive in the Inbox
+- Wait for the email to arrive in the Inbox [TO DO]
-- Open the received email
+- Open the received email [TO DO]
-- Verify the subject, body and attachment name of the received email
+- Verify the subject, body and attachment name of the received email [TO DO]

 # Notes
 - Update the config.json file to replace dummy credentials before you run the tests.
 You may remove your login details before submitting this assessment.